Document

 guard against document inexistence (redundant but needed by typescript).

-then typecast, but only if collection didnt embed the type.
+we may typecast if collection didn't embed the type.

 doc as FirestorePlanet